-- long-acting bronchodilator preventers.
+- Long-acting bronchodilator inhalers

 What do steroid preventers do?

-- Your asthma can get worse if you skip doses when you forget or think you are better.
+- Your asthma can get worse if you miss doses.

 - There are some side effects that can be reduced by using a spacer (see below) and rinsing your mouth after taking your preventer.

-Long-acting bronchodilator preventers
+Long-acting bronchodilator inhalers